AngeloJacobo/DDR3-Notes/README.md

 # Onur Lectures

-High throughput sequencing used in Genome analysis is limited by data movement of DRAM or memory bottleneck
+- High throughput sequencing necessary in Genome analysis is limited by data movement of DRAM (memory bottleneck)

-Core count doubling every 2 years, DRAM DIMM capacity doubling every 3 years, but DRAM bandwidth (xGbit/sec) trend is worse (slower).
-Last is latency which did not changed much in past 20 years.
+- Core count doubling every 2 years.
+DRAM DIMM capacity doubling (via putting more cells in a die) every 3 years.
+DRAM bandwidth (xGbit/sec) trend increase slower (via increasing clock rate and pin count).
+Latency did not changed much in past 20 years since this is limited by capacitor physics itself.

-Capacity increase = By putting more cells in a die Bandwidth improvement = Increased clock rate, pin count Latency improvement =

-LPDDR are low power but higher latency
+- LPDDR are low power but higher latency

-In processors, 50% of the time the processor is waiting for memory

-About 40% power is wasted on DRAM
+- Refresh is a big downside of DRAM.
+In processors, 50% of the time is wasted waiting for memory.
+About 40% power is wasted on DRAM due to refresh cycle.

-Heterogenous system = A CPU core has multiple memory sources: DRAM, NVM, GPU, and more (thus memory sources are different from each other and is heterogenous)
+- Heterogenous system = A CPU core has multiple memory sources: DRAM, NVM, GPU, and more.
+Memory sources are different from each other and is thus "heterogenous".

-Activation moves DRAM row to row buffer of Sense Amplifier.
+- Activation moves DRAM row charge to row buffer of Sense Amplifier.
 This row buffer is essentially a cache which increases hit rate if access is consecutive.

-Bank share command, address, and data.

-Rank = Multiple DRAM chips to form a wide data interface (share address and command busses but provide different data, so an X8 DRAM chip will need 4 DRAM chips in 1 rank to form a 32-bit interface).
+- Rank = Consist of multiple DRAM chips to form a wide data interface (share address and command busses but provide different data, so an X8 DRAM chip will need 4 DRAM chips in 1 rank to form a 32-bit interface).

-Channel = Different channel means a separate/different 64-bit data interface.
-Two different channels will have separate memory controller.
+- Channel = Different channel means a separate/different 64-bit data interface and memory controller.
+- The banks shares the address, data, and command buses.

 Image on Channel to rank to bank...